 We also investigate the mental and neural mechanisms that make accurate social prediction possible.
 In this vein, we have developed a theoretical model of predictive social cognition (see image at right, or below on mobile).
 This model connects social prediction to our research on the organization of social knowledge.
 Specifically, it claims that the maps people make of the social world have a special property: the closer two stimuli (e.g., a pair of mental states) are two one another within the map, the higher the transitional probability between them.
 In other words, proximity on these social maps predicts the social future.
 To read more about our empirical findings and theoretical model, see here:

 One of the lab's major new directions is the computational analysis of naturalistic social interactions.
 Calls for greater naturalism in social psychology go back as far as foundational figures like Kurt Lewin.
 However, such studies remain the exception, not the rule.
 The reasons are largely methodological.
 In order to turn recordings of natural social behaviors such as gestures, facial expressions, or speech into numbers that can be analyzed statistically, researchers must typically watch or listen to these recordings, and manually annotating what is happening in them.
 This is a slow, expensive, and tedious process.
 As such, it cannot scale up to the large datasets necessary to disentangle complex social behaviors.
 Fortunately, recent advances in machine learning now make it possible to automatically annotate these features.
 We are using these tools to understand people's verbal and nonverbal behavior - and the factors which influence this behavior - in naturalistic interactions.
-Watch the video below to see a demonstration of some of the lab's capabilities in this regard.
+Watch the videos below to see demonstrations of some of the lab's capabilities in this regard.